sanbesani/san25/README.md

 - 🌱 I’m currently learning **Python & cyber security**

 - 💬 Ask me about **Hi, I’m Shahadat Sany with a passion for coding and cyber field.
 My professional journey has equipped me with extensive experience in cyber security.
-I have also worked in SEO for the past two years,Worked on malware and security past 3 years running.
+I have also worked in SEO for the past two years,Worked on malware and security past three years running.
 Besides my education I have been working with programming languages ​​and cyber security for several years.
 And trying to learn new something.**

 - ⚡ Fun fact **Bindash**